Coherent multi-spin exchange coupling in a quantum-dot spin chain: Acknowledgments

 \section{Acknowledgments}

-This research was sponsored by the Defense Advanced Research Projects Agency under Grant No. D18AC00025 and the Army Research Office under Grant Nos.
-W911NF16-1-0260 and W911NF-19-1-0167.
+This research was sponsored by the Defense Advanced Research Projects Agency under Grant No. D18AC00025, the Army Research Office under Grant Nos.
+W911NF16-1-0260 and W911NF-19-1-0167, and the National Science Foundation under Grant No. DMR-1941673.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.